lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figure>
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestMarchingCasesB.png?raw=true  width="640" alt="Figure 6-10">
   <figcaption><b>Figure 6-610</b> Marching cubes cases for 3D isosurface generation.
 The 256 possible cases have been reduced to 15 cases using symmetry.
-Dark vertices are greater than the selected isosurface value. ([MarchingCasesB.cxx](/Cxx/VisualizationAlgorithms/MarchingCasesB)).</figcaption>
+Dark vertices are greater than the selected isosurface value. ([MarchingCasesB.cxx](../../Cxx/VisualizationAlgorithms/MarchingCasesB)).</figcaption>
 </figure>
 **Figure 6--7** Using marching triangles or marching tetrahedra to resolve ambiguous cases on rectangular lattice (only face of cube is shown).
 Choice of diagonal orientation may result in "bumps" in contour surface.
 In 2D, diagonal orientation can be chosen arbitrarily, but in 3D diagonal is constrained by neighbor.

-An important issue is *contouring ambiguity* .
+An important issue is *contouring ambiguity*.
 Careful observation of marching squares cases numbered 5 and 10 and marching cubes cases numbered 3, 6, 7, 10, 12, and 13 show that there are configurations where a cell can be contoured in more than one way.
 (This ambiguity also exists when using an edge tracking approach to contouring.)
 Contouring ambiguity arises on a 2D square or the face of a 3D cube when adjacent edge points are in different states, but diagonal vertices are in the same state.

 In two dimensions, contour ambiguity is simple to treat: for each ambiguous case we implement one of the two possible cases.
 The choice for a particular case is independent of all other choices.
-Depending on the choice, the contour may either extend or break the current contour as illustrated in **Figure6--8** .
+Depending on the choice, the contour may either extend or break the current contour as illustrated in **Figure6--8**.
 Either choice is acceptable since the resulting contour lines will be continuous and closed (or will end at the dataset boundary).

 In three dimensions the problem is more complex.
 We cannot simply choose an ambiguous case independent of all other ambiguous cases.
 For example **Figure6--9** shows what happens if we carelessly implement two cases independent of one another.
 In this figure we have used the usual case 3 but replaced case 6 with its *complementary* case.
 Complementary cases are formed by exchanging the "dark" vertices with "light" vertices.
 (This is equivalent to swapping vertex scalar value from above the isosurface value to below the isosurface value, and vice versa.)
 The result of pairing these two cases is that a hole is left in the isosurface.

 Several different approaches have been taken to remedy this problem.
 One approach tessellates the cubes with tetrahedron, and uses a *marching tetrahedra* technique *.* This works because the marching tetrahedra exhibit no ambiguous cases.
 Unfortunately, the marching tetrahedra algorithm generates isosurfaces consisting of more triangles, and the tessellation of a cube with tetrahedra requires making a choice regarding the orientation of the tetrahedra.
-This choice may result in artificial "bumps" in the isosurface because of interpolation along the face diagonals as shown in **Figure6--7** .
+This choice may result in artificial "bumps" in the isosurface because of interpolation along the face diagonals as shown in **Figure6--7**.
 Another approach evaluates the asymptotic behavior of the surface, and then chooses  the cases to either join or break the contour.
-Nielson and Hamann \[Nielson91\] have developed a technique based on this approach they call the *asymptotic decider* .
-It is based on an analysis of thevariation of the scalar variable across an ambiguous face.
+Nielson and Hamann \[Nielson91\] have developed a technique based on this approach they call the *asymptotic decider*.
+It is based on an analysis of the variation of the scalar variable across an ambiguous face.
 The analysis determines how the edges of isosurface polygons should be connected.

 **Figure 6--8** Choosing a particular contour case will break (a) or join (b) the current contour.
 Case shown is marching squares case 10.

 **Figure 6--9** Arbitrarily choosing marching  cubes cases leads to holes in the isosurface.

 A simple and effective solution extends the original 15 marching cubes cases by adding additional complementary cases.
 These cases are designed to be compatible with neighboring cases and prevent the creation of holes in the isosurface.
 There are six complementary cases required, corresponding to the marching cubes cases 3, 6, 7, 10, 12, and 13.
-The complementary marching cubes cases are shown in **Figure6--10** .
+The complementary marching cubes cases are shown in **Figure6--10**.

 We can extend the general approach of marching squares and marching cubes to other topological types.
 In VTK we use marching lines, triangles, and tetrahedra to contour cells of these types (or composite cells that are composed of these types).
 In addition, although we speak of regular types such as squares and cubes, marching cubes can be applied to any cell type topologically equivalent to a cube (e.g., hexahedron or noncubical voxel).